opentofu/opentofu/rfc/20240524-OpenTofu-RFC-Process.md

 The main alternative to this process is to keep the existing process.
 It does work in some capacity despite the limitations described above.

-@janosdebugs has also proposed a similar RFC template flow which can be found at <link>.

 There are more "formal" RFC processes such as the [IETF RFCs](https://en.wikipedia.org/wiki/List_of_RFCs).
 We don't believe we need that level of formality and detail at this juncture.